England set up chance of historic victory

 England were left with 11 overs to bat at the end of the day, in which time the under-pressure Zak Crawley was bowled through the gate by Tim Southee for a skittish 24.

-Ben Duckett remains on 23 in the company of nightwatchman Ollie Robinson on 1, with England 48-1.
+Ben Duckett remains on 23 in the company of nightwatchman Ollie Robinson on one, with England 48-1.

 Bizarre day sets up superb finale